peacelovingng/data-science-portfolio/README.md

 Supervised Learning: Finding Donors for Charity: A model was designed to predict whether an individual earns more than $50,000 annually to identify potential donors for an organization.
 This type of analysis would be useful for non-profits or organizations that rely on donations as a source of revenue.

 ### Natural Language Processing
-PDF documents were parsed and certain key terms are extracted relating to health and safety.

 ### Data Analysis, Visualization and Pre-Processing